authenteq-zz/java-bigchaindb-driver/README.md

 > Official Java driver for [BigchainDB](https://github.com/bigchaindb/bigchaindb) created by [Authenteq](https://authenteq.com).

-**Please note**: the driver is in an early development stage and does not cover all of the features of BigchainDB yet.
+**Please note**: due to non-official org.json implementation the driver is not compatible with Android

 ## Compatibility